 - performing therapy sessions in a controlled environment

 - using verbal interaction to explore behaviour, attitudes and emotions

 - helping clients to understand and address their inner conflicts.

 Therapy with young children often focuses on communication through undirected play with art materials and toys.
 Treatment can take a year or more, depending on the nature of the problem.
 Child psychotherapists work in child and adolescent mental health services (CAMHS) teams based in the community.

 - The NHS, including hospitals, local clinics and health centres

 - Private consultancies

-Advertisements appear in a variety of publications including national newspapers, Community Care, Opportunities, the British Journal of Psychotherapy, Social Work Today, and their respective websites.
+Advertisements appear on the NHS jobs website and in a variety of publications including national newspapers, Community Care, Social Work Today, and their respective websites.
 Many psychotherapists are self-employed, although this requires a good network of contacts for referrals.

 Qualification can take four to six years to complete.
 Many students train part-time while working.
 Previous experience of working with people with mental health problems is advantageous, so psychotherapy is not normally a first career choice.
 Many people enter the profession later in life, having already been employed in a similar field.

-Private practice psychotherapists, however, are not registered or licensed and so do not need to gain formal qualifications.
+Private practice psychotherapists, however, are not registered or licensed and so are not required to gain formal qualifications.